-- 2. The report referred to in paragraph 1(a) shall take into account: - (a) the extent to which the use of sensitivities is a source of variability in the own funds requirements for market risks calculated with the standardised approach by institutions; - (b) the extent to which additional specifications in the assumptions of pricing models used for the calculation of sensitivities would be beneficial to ensure the appropriateness of the own funds requirements for market risks; - 3.
-The report referred to in paragraph 1(b) shall take into account: - (a) whether the simplified standardised approach may be kept and recalibrated to achieve a comparable level of own funds requirements as the methods; - (b) whether the simplified standardised approach may be replaced by another new simplified method for the calculation of the own funds requirements for market risks, in light of international regulatory developments, while ensuring that any new simplified method for the calculation of the own funds requirements for market risks shall not create additional undue complexity for the institutions eligible to apply it. - 4.
-The report referred to in paragraph 1(c) shall take into account the condition referred to in Article 325bf(1)(b) and whether it is in line with the liquidity horizon of the risk factor. - 5.
-The report referred to in paragraph 1(d) shall take into account: - (a) the extent to which the value at risk may be replaced by a more appropriate risk measure for the purpose of backtesting the risk measure calculated in for modellable risk factors, in which case how would be re-defined the multiplication factors based on the more appropriate risk measure; - (b) whether the derogation referred to in Article 325bg(8) is appropriate.". - (132) In part Ten, the following Title IIa is added:
+2. The report referred to in paragraph 1(a) shall take into account:

+(a) the extent to which the use of sensitivities is a source of variability in the own funds requirements for market risks calculated with the standardised approach by institutions;

+(b) the extent to which additional specifications in the assumptions of pricing models used for the calculation of sensitivities would be beneficial to ensure the appropriateness of the own funds requirements for market risks;

+3. The report referred to in paragraph 1(b) shall take into account;

+whether the simplified standardised approach may be replaced by another new simplified method for the calculation of the own funds requirements for market risks, in light of international regulatory developments, while ensuring that any new simplified method for the calculation of the own funds requirements for market risks shall not create additional undue complexity for the institutions eligible to apply it.

+4. The report referred to in paragraph 1(c) shall take into account the condition referred to in Article 325bf( 2)(b) and whether it is in line with the liquidity horizon of the risk factor.

+5. The report referred to in paragraph 1(d) shall take into account:

+(a) the extent to which the value at risk may be replaced by a more appropriate risk measure for the purpose of backtesting the risk measure calculated in for modellable risk factors, in which case how would be re-defined the multiplication factors based on the more appropriate risk measure;

+(b) whether the derogation referred to in Article 325bg(8) is appropriate.".

+(132) In part Ten, the following Title IIa is added:

-"Title IIa Implementation of rules
+"TITLE IIA Implementation of rules

-"Article 519b Compliance tool
+Article 519b Compliance tool

-- 1. The EBA shall develop an electronic tool aimed at facilitating institutions' compliance with this Regulation and Directive 36/2013/EU, as well as with regulatory technical standards, implementing technical standards, guidelines and templates adopted to implement this Regulation and Directive 36/2013/EU. - 2.
-The tool referred to in paragraph 1shall at least enable each institution to: - (a) rapidly identify the relevant provisions to comply with in relation to the institution's size and business model; - (b) follow the changes made in the legislation and in the related implementing provisions, guidelines and templates.". - (133) Annex II is amended as set out in the Annex to this Regulation.
+1. The EBA shall develop an electronic tool aimed at facilitating institutions' compliance with this Regulation and Directive 36/2013/EU, as well as with regulatory technical standards, implementing technical standards, guidelines and templates adopted to implement this Regulation and Directive 36/2013/EU.

+2. The tool referred to in paragraph 1shall at least enable each institution to:

+(a) rapidly identify the relevant provisions to comply with in relation to the institution's size and business model;

+(b) follow the changes made in the legislation and in the related implementing provisions, guidelines and templates.".

+(133) Annex II is amended as set out in the Annex to this Regulation.